2008 The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act

 Card reader access to some facilities is provided for faculty, staff and students.
 Card reader access to all facilities is being implemented.

-All areas of all campuses that are revealed as potentially problematic have security surveys conducted by Public Safety officers who are crime prevention specialists.
+All areas of all campuses that are revealed as potentially problematic have security surveys conducted by Campus Security officers who are crime prevention specialists.
 Administrators from the Student Affairs office, Facilities Services, Residence Life, and other concerned areas review these results.
 These survey's examine security issues such as landscaping, locks, alarms, lighting, and communications.

 Substance Abuse Policy